 A couple of notes:

-- *You can add a brine to this the night before but we’ve never done it and our turkey came out fine last time.
+- You can add a brine to this the night before but we’ve never done it and our turkey has come out great every year.
 It feels like a lot of work. (shoulder shrug)

 - 1 Bag of fresh cranberries